 1.10 “Process” or “Processing” means any operation or set of operations which is performed upon the Personal Data, whether or not by automatic means, such as collection, recording, organization, storage, adaptation or alteration, retrieval, consultation, disclosure by transmission, dissemination or otherwise making available, alignment or combination, blocking, erasure, or destruction.

 1.11 “Services” shall have the meaning set forth in the Agreement.

-1.12 “Standard Contractual Clauses” means the standard contractual clauses for the transfer of personal data to processors established in third countries which do not ensure an adequate level of protection, promulgated by the European Commission’s decision (C(2010)593) of February 5, 2010 (or any updated version thereof).
+1.12 “Standard Contractual Clauses” means the agreement executed by and between Controller and Processor and attached hereto as Exhibit B pursuant to the European Commission’s decision (C(2010)593) of February 5, 2010 on standard contractual clauses for the transfer of personal data to processors established in third countries which do not ensure an adequate level of protection (or any updated version thereof).